-Our revenues amounted to U.S. \$ 1,482,075 in 2011, compared to U.S. \$ 1,435,063 in 2010, following stronger market position.
-Over the same period, we have reported a net profit after taxation amounting to U.S. \$ 5,660 in 2011, compared to U.S. \$ 1,302 in 2010, mainly due to strategy to focus more on profitability than on revenues itself.
+Our revenues amounted to U.S. \$ 1,744,878 in 2012, compared to U.S. \$ 1,482,075 in 2011, following our stronger market position.
+Over the same period, we have reported a net profit after taxation amounting to U.S. \$ 9,047 in 2012, compared to U.S. \$ 5,660 in 2011, mainly due to the successful strategy to focus more on profitability than on revenues itself and due to development of our own brands business.

 Our headquarters are home to our centralized purchasing department and global control function, which centrally monitors and controls our global activities, including purchasing, warehousing and transportation operations.
 In line with our strategy of focusing on automation and innovation in order to increase our cost-efficiency, in 2002, we began developing the IT4Profit platform, our online purchasing platform for electronic trading with our customers (B2B) and electronic data interchange for the Company and its subsidiaries.
 Within this platform, we have also implemented our end-to-end online supply chain management system, in order to effectively manage our multinational marketplace and to increase automation and reporting transparency both internally and vis-à-vis our suppliers.
-Dealings through the IT4Profit online platform have grown to represent approximately 55% of our revenues in 2011.
+Dealings through the IT4Profit online platform have grown to represent approximately 55% of our revenues in 2012.